 and the Global G-21 Boning Knife

-are very good references.
+are very good examples.

 4. Cut along the edge with the blade.
 Pull the fillet off.